psharanda/Atributika/README.md

 <img src="https://raw.githubusercontent.com/psharanda/Atributika/master/README/main.png" alt="" width="139" />

-Yeah, that's much better.
-Atributika is easy, declarative, flexible and covers all the raw edges for you.
+Indeed, that's much simpler. `Atributika` is easy-to-use, declarative, flexible, and handles the rough edges for you.

 ## Features

-+ AttributedLabel` is a drop-in label replacement which **makes detections clickable** and style them dynamically for `normal/highlighted/disabled` states.
+Atributika
++ NSAttributedString builder.
-+ detect and style HTML-like **tags** using custom speedy parser
++ Detects and styles HTML-like **tags** using a custom high-speed parser.
-+ detect and style **hashtags** and **mentions** (i.e. #something and @someone)
++ Detects and styles **hashtags** and **mentions** (i.e., #something and @someone).
-+ detect and style **links** and **phone numbers**
++ Identifies and styles **links** and **phone numbers**.
-+ detect and style regex and NSDataDetector patterns
++ Detects and styles regexes and NSDataDetector patterns.
-+ style whole string or just particular ranges
++ Styles the entire string or just specified ranges.
-+ ... and you can chain all above to parse some uber strings!
++ Allows all the above to be chained together to parse complex strings!
-+ clean and expressive api to build styles
++ Provides a clean and expressive API to construct styles.
-+ separate set of detection utils, in case you want to use just them
++ Offers a separate set of detection utilities for standalone use.
-+ `+` operator to concatenate NSAttributedString with other attributed or regular strings
-+ works on iOS, tvOS, watchOS, macOS
++ Compatible with iOS, tvOS, watchOS, and macOS.

+AtributikaViews
++ Custom views with **highlightable and clickable** links.
++ Custom text styles for `normal/highlighted/disabled` states.
++ Supports custom highlighting.

-## V5
+## Version 5

-V5 is a major rewrite of the project happened at Spring 2023
+Version 5 is a significant rewrite of the project, executed in early 2023.
+It's not fully compatible with the previous version and requires some manual migration.
+The introduction of breaking changes was necessary for the project's further evolution.

+Here's what's new:

-NSAttributedString building
+NSAttributedString Building
-+ HTML parser completely rewritten, supports more edge cases
++ Completely rewritten HTML parser, which fixed a multitude of bugs and improved handling of edge cases.
-+ Text transforming and attributes fine tuning depening from detected text
++ More generic and robust Text transforming and attribute fine-tuning APIs.

 AttributedLabel / AttributedTextView
++ Moved to a standalone library, independent of Atributika.
-+ proper accessibility support
++ Offers proper accessibility support.
-+ doesn't depend from the string building code and classes
-+ better performance and touch handling
++ Reworked API for improved performance and touch handling.
-+ subclass off UIControl
-+ AttributedLabel based on UILabel (more lightweight, text is centered vertically), AttributedTextView based on UITextView (supports scrolling and text selections, text is aligned to the top of the frame)
++ AttributedLabel is based on UILabel (lightweight, with vertically-centered text).
++ AttributedTextView is based on UITextView (supports scrolling and text selection, with text aligned to the top of the frame).

-`Style("xxx").`/`Style.` -> `Attr.`
-`styleAll` -> `styleBase`

-AttributedLabel api is reworked a lot see updated example below
+New examples have been added to the Demo application, including:
++ Basic web browser powered by Atributika
++ SwiftUI integration
++ Highlightable links for Markdown documents

 ## Examples